BijanProgrammerWebsites/notes-web/docs/devops/nginx.md

 Visit [certbot website](https://certbot.eff.org/) and choose the web server and system you are using.
 After that, certbot will show you constructions to generate a free certificate.

+## Enable Gzip

+DigitalOcean has a great [article](https://www.digitalocean.com/community/tutorials/how-to-improve-website-performance-using-gzip-and-nginx-on-ubuntu-20-04) that explains this very well.

 ## Restart vs Reload

 When you change the config file, there are two ways to make them take effect: